Spectral Analysis for Semantic Segmentation with Applications on Feature Truncation and Weak Annotation

 \section{Proposed Spectral Analysis}

-To clearly depict the efficacy of LRG, we analyze the formalism of cross-entropy (CE) objective function and the intersection-over-union (IoU) evaluation metric in frequency domain.
-We demonstrate the analysis of CE in section \ref{ssec:method_spectral_ce} while relegate the analysis of IoU in section~\ref{ssec:method_spectral_ioU} of appendix.
+To clearly depict the efficacy of LRG, in section \ref{ssec:method_spectral_ce}, we analyze the formalism of cross-entropy (CE) objective function and the intersection-over-union (IoU) evaluation metric in frequency domain.
+The detailed analysis of IoU can be seen in section~\ref{ssec:method_spectral_ioU} of appendix.
 Our results show that CE can be decomposed into the components of frequencies and positively correlate to IoU score; this justifies the usage of CE as objective function and IoU as evaluation metric in the network training framework.
-Moreover, as CE is decomposed into the components of frequencies, we investigate the learning mechanism for various frequency component.
-We deduce the gradient propagation for convolutional layers in frequency domain and demonstrate the correlation between the segmentation output and the features in CNNs in section \ref{ssec:method_spec_grad}.
-Our results suggest that the high-frequency components of the features and annotations have less influence on the performance of the segmentation networks due to the band limit introduced by the LRG.
-Finally, we conclude the spectral analysis upon segmentation networks in section~\ref{ssec:method_discussion}.\\ \\ \textbf{Notation}.
+Moreover, we investigate the learning mechanism in convolutional layers by deducing the gradient propagation in frequency domain.
+We demonstrate the correlation between the segmentation output and the features in CNNs in section \ref{ssec:method_spec_grad}.
+Our results suggest that the high-frequency components of the features and annotations have less influence on the performance of the segmentation networks due to the band limit introduced by the LRG. \\ \textbf{Notation}.
 The notations in this section are defined as follows.
-In general, the upper case letter, \eg $X, Y, Z, B$, denote the functional in the spatial domain $t$ while the lower case letter \eg $x, y, z, b$, denote the corresponding spectrum in the frequency domain $\nu$.
+In general, the upper case letters, \eg $X, Y, Z, B$, denote the functional in the spatial domain while the lower case letters \eg $x, y, z, b$, denote the corresponding spectrum in the frequency domain $\nu$.
 For example, the spectrum $y(\nu)=\mathcal{F}(Y(t))$ where $\mathcal{F}$ is the Fourier transform operator.
 The rest of notations will be defined whenever they appear.